Matthew Chapter 25 Continued

 He was a pilgrim and a stranger too; who might be said to be as a “man travelling”, whilst he was in it, and when going out of it, and ascending to heaven.
 He came from thence, and stayed here a while, walking up and down, and doing good.
 And when he had finished what he came for, He ascended on high, went to His God and Father and entered into heaven, where he is received until the times of the restitution of all things.

-For the ministers of the word, whether faithful or slothful, good or bad, are in a very lively manner described in this parable, which is a distinct one from the former.
+For the servants of the word, whether faithful or slothful, good or bad, are in a very lively manner described in this parable, which is a distinct one from the former.

 “And delivered unto them his goods”: The Gospel, that rich treasure of divine truths, the dispensation of it, and gifts to preach it; all which are Christ’s goods and his gifts, and not man’s.
 Which in a very eminent manner was done; when Christ ascended on high and received gifts and gave them unto men.